With sea views this dormer bungalow on the outskirts of Mevagissey, set in a quiet area overlooking a grassy common and a sea view of St. Austell Bay.

 This Mevagissey cottage has a sunny courtyard garden and easy access to the coastal path which runs within yards of the cottage, meaning that Polstreath Beach can be reached by a short walk.

 Mevagissey harbour is just a five minute walk away from this lovely Cornwall cottage and visitors will find plenty to amuse the family, including an aquarium, a model railway centre, shops and cafa's and of course the hustle and bustle of a traditional Cornish working harbour.

 There are plenty of attractions within an easy drive of this Mevagissey cottage including, Caerhays Castle, the UK's only mining heritage centre at Wheal Martyn, the Lost Gardens of Heligan and the Charlestown Shipwreck and Heritage Centre.

 Of course, Cornwall is also home to many safe, clean beaches and cosy welcoming pubs, making this Mevagissey cottage a wonderful base for an active family holiday.

 Mostly ground floor.
-Three bedrooms: 1 x first floor king-size double, 1 x double, 1 x single.
+Three bedrooms: 1 x first floor king-size double, ground floor 1 x double and 1 x single.
 Shower room with shower, basin and WC.
 Kitchen with dining area.
 Sitting room.

 About the location